News and Highlights

 A Personal Invitation to Experience Schulich.

-Schulich offers Canada’s only English language MBA with a specialization in Arts and Media Administration.
+Schulich offers Canada’s only English language MBA with a specialization in Arts, Media and Entertainment Management.
 The program provides a deep and current understanding of management issues and practices in the arts, media and entertainment sectors across a spectrum from broadcasting, digital and social media industries to not-for-profit arts and social enterprise organizations.
 Students will achieve a thorough and current understanding of the business of creative industries, enabling them to support and advance their careers.

 While the program focuses on the Canadian experience in a globalized environment, it is also designed to support educational objectives of exchange and foreign students, with a rich network of support and extra-curricular activities.